ECL-Adler400/ORBITAL_DESCENT/README.md

 # Orbital Descent - My Interactive Story Game

-Hey everyone!!!!
-This is my SUPER COOL sci-fi game that I made for my coding class.
-It was a real challenge cause we were only allowed to use ONE file for the entire project!!
-That means all the HTML, CSS, and JavaScript had to go in the same place which was crazy hard but I think it turned out pretty good??
+This is my 1 FILE Coding Challenge .

 ## About the Game

-I spent like FOREVER writing the story lol.
-I wanted to make something with space and danger and cool choices.
-Coming up with all the different endings was the hardest part cause I had to make sure everything connected and made sense.
-My teacher said we needed at least 3 endings but I went overboard and made 7!!!
-I was up til like 2am some nights working on this (don't tell my parents haha).
+I spent like FOREVER writing the story.

 The story is about being on a space station that's falling out of orbit and you have to make choices to either save yourself, save others, or try to save the station.
-Some of the technical stuff might not be 100% accurate but whatever, it's sci-fi!!
+Some of the technical stuff might not be 100% accurate but idc.

 ## How to Play